ChartIQ/chartiq-react-app/react-components/README.md

 ### Adding your own quotefeed

-By default, all components will load the quoteFeedSimulator so that you have some working data to get started.
+By default, all components will load simulated data using the quoteFeedSimulator so that you have some working data to get started.
 When you are ready to add your own quotefeed, it should be aded to the resources prop passed into the chart component.
 ```jsx
 import MyCustomQuotefeed from './myCustomQuotefeed'